Few dog breeds begin with the letter F, but some excellent, affectionate, and lovable dogs exist.

 This dog is a lover of friendship with its owners.
 All that a Field spaniel needs to fall in love with you is proper feeding, grooming, and regular exercise that keeps them active.

 When domesticated, the Finnish Spitz would need some grooming for interactions with children and family.
 The dog prides itself on having a thick, soft coat and a long bushy tail.
-Their coat comes in mainly golden colors.
+Their skin comes in mainly golden colors.

-They have small triangular shaped ears which are placed to exhibit their vigilance when on duty.
+They have small triangular-shaped ears, which are placed to exhibit their vigilance when on duty.
 They have a relatively long tail, which is feathered.
 The coat that keeps it warm comes in a solid black color but can also appear in dark-brown colors.

 The French bulldog is a gentle dog that might be the perfect dog for many people.
-They can stand up to 13 inches and can reach weights up to 28 pounds.
+They can stand up to 13 inches and reach weights up to 28 pounds.

-The French spaniel is a another hunting dog from the Foundation Stock Service of the American Kennel Club.
+The French spaniel is another hunting dog from the Foundation Stock Service of the American Kennel Club.